solutionforest/workflow-engine-laravel/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/solution-forest/workflow-mastery/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/solution-forest/workflow-mastery/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/solution-forest/workflow-mastery.svg?style=flat-square)](https://packagist.org/packages/solution-forest/workflow-mastery)

+## ⚠️ WARNING: DEVELOPMENT STATUS

+**This package is currently under active development and is NOT READY FOR PRODUCTION USE.**

+Features may be incomplete, APIs might change, and there could be breaking changes.
+Use at your own risk in development environments only.

+---

 Inspired by the best ideas from many languages and platforms, **Workflow Mastery** aims to be a universal, modular, and extensible workflow engine.
 While it integrates seamlessly with Laravel, its core logic is designed to be framework-agnostic, so you can use it anywhere.

 ---